TomerAberbach/website/private/posts/checking-for-the-absence-of-a-value-in-javascript.md

 ---
-title: 'Checking for the absence of a value in JavaScript'
+title: 'Checking for the Absence of a Value in JavaScript'
 tags: ['code', 'javascript', 'nodejs']
 dates:
   published: 2018-08-16